Ihor1Rohin/my-simple-projects-/README.md

-# pyqt5_hashapp
-pyqt5_ app that can hash and display hash value of a file with gui
+test.py - pyqt5_ app that can hash and display hash value of a file with gui main_4py - bs4+request+tkinter gui app with parsing abilities to parse site with time and update time + parsing any sity for urls and download html code of it as separate files with picture